- About the PharmD

-If you are invited, you must also participate in a phone interview to be considered.
+If you are invited, you must also participate in a virtual interview to be considered.

 A disadvantaged individual is one who, from an early age, resided in a low-income community or experienced enduring family, societal, or other hardship that significantly compromised educational opportunities.
 An underserved community is a geographic location or an identified population that is determined medically underserved based on U.S. census data.
 If you are uncertain about your disadvantaged status, we encourage you to apply.